-Design is nearly complete for the fourth phase of the Sanitary Sewer Rehabilitation program.
+This phase is currently under construction and rehabilitating mains near First and Pitt Streets, Avery Street, and the Green Mill Run outfall near Evans Street.
 This program inspects, prioritizes and rehabilitates the critical sewer interceptors that are the backbone of the sanitary sewer system.
 The selected mains will be lined with a cured-in-place pipe inserted from manhole to manhole, which minimizes excavation and therefore minimizes inconvenience to the public.